-- Counties will be eligible applicants (either solely or with a housing development sponsor). - Funding for permanent supportive housing must utilize low barrier tenant selection practices that prioritize vulnerable populations and offer flexible, voluntary, and individualized supportive services.

-• Counties must commit to provide mental health services and help coordinate access to other community-based supportive services."
+- Counties will be eligible applicants (either solely or with a housing development sponsor). - Funding for permanent supportive housing must utilize low barrier tenant selection practices that prioritize vulnerable populations and offer flexible, voluntary, and individualized supportive services. - Counties must commit to provide mental health services and help coordinate access to other community-based supportive services."

 The HHOPE program in collaboration with Riverside County Housing Authority recently submitted five separate applications to California Housing and Community Development in the amount of \$27,688,025.
 RUHS-BH was funded for four of these projects for a total award of 23.6M dollars.
 This funding will create 162 new units of permanent supportive housing within a total of 427 extremely affordable apartment units.
-HHOPE will continue to apply in all future rounds of NPLH funding.
+Construction is underway and these projects are expected to open in 2021/2022.
+HHOPE will continue to apply in all future rounds of NPLH funding